idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 In addition to the Kernels that operate on the variables in the bulk domain, Interface Kernels operate at an interface.
 In this case the `convection` Interface Kernel is selected to account for heat transfer from the fuel salt to the reflector thorugh the vessel boundary.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=FVInterfaceKernels
+!listing msr/lotus/steady_state/run_ns_initial.i block=FVInterfaceKernels

 #### Finite Volume Boundary Conditions

 Next, the `Finite Volume Boundary Conditions` must be set for the conservation equations.
 Here no slip boundary conditions for the velocities for the momentum equation, and various heat transfer boundary conditions for the energy equation are specified.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=FVBCs
+!listing msr/lotus/steady_state/run_ns_initial.i block=FVBCs

 #### Auxiliary Variables

 The `Auxiliary Variables` block defines variables of interest that can be operated on and transferred to sub-apps below or main-apps above.
 Here the `power_density` and `fission_source` is read in from the main-app neutronics solve, and `c1`-`c6` is read in from the precursor advection sub-app.
 Additionally, auxiliary variables that will be transferred to the precursor advection sub-app are also defined here as `a_u_var`, `a_v_var`, and `a_w_var` respectively.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=AuxVariables
+!listing msr/lotus/steady_state/run_ns_initial.i block=AuxVariables

 #### Auxiliary Kernels

 Correspondingly, the `Auxiliary Kernels` operate on the `Auxiliary Variables`.
 In this case the auxiliary variables needed by the precursor advection sub-app are generated by copying the superficial velocities given by the thermal hydraulics solution.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=AuxKernels
+!listing msr/lotus/steady_state/run_ns_initial.i block=AuxKernels

 #### Functions

 Next, various functions are defined to be used throughout the input file.
 Here heat transfer coefficients, reynolds numbers, power-density functions, and cosine guesses can all be generated and used for initial conditions, kernels, etc.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=Functions
+!listing msr/lotus/steady_state/run_ns_initial.i block=Functions

 #### Materials

 Next, the `Materials` block specifies material properties of interest in the fuel salt, reactor vessel, and reflector.
 Here, `viscosity`, `wall frictions`, and turbulent `mixing length` models can be implemented.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=Materials
+!listing msr/lotus/steady_state/run_ns_initial.i block=Materials

 #### Executioner

 The `Executioner` block defines how the problem will be run.
 Here the type of solution is a `Transient` and a `TimeStepper` function is defined.
-Additionally, the numerical tolerances for the solution are selected to speed up convergence.
+Additionally, the numerical tolerances for the solution are selected to control the level of convergence required.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=Executioner
+!listing msr/lotus/steady_state/run_ns_initial.i block=Executioner

 #### Outputs

 After computing the solution, the `Outputs` block defines how the user would like to process the final solution data.
 Here a CSV file is generated containing all of the calculations performed in the `Postprocessors` block.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=Outputs
+!listing msr/lotus/steady_state/run_ns_initial.i block=Outputs

 #### Postprocessors

 The `Postprocessors` block is used to defined to calculate specific items of interest to the user.
 In this case, velocities, volumetric flow rate, temperatures, pressure drop, heat losses, and DNP concentrations can be calculated and printed in the `Outputs` CSV file.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=Postprocessors
+!listing msr/lotus/steady_state/run_ns_initial.i block=Postprocessors

 #### MultiApps

 Moving next to the `MultiApps` block, this block connects the present app with any sub-apps.
 In this case the `prec_transport` sub-app is defined using the `run_prec_transport.i` input file.

-!listing msr/lotus/steady_state/run_ns_initial_res.i block=MultiApps
+!listing msr/lotus/steady_state/run_ns_initial.i block=MultiApps

 #### Transfers